 Solo travel can help you to improve and become more confident of your own self.
 You’ll not be as dependent on others since you’ll be able to manage things by yourself.
 However, this doesn’t mean you shouldn’t be in touch with family and friends, and inform them of what you’re doing.
 Actually, it’s something you must always keep in mind.

-There’s a good chance that nothing’s going to happen when you’re travelling.
+There’s a good chance that nothing’s going to happen when you’re traveling.
 However, if something happens you’re more likely to get back to safety when people are aware of where you’re and what you’re up to.

 - Don’t Draw Attention to Yourself